MES, OEE and the main pain points on the factory floor

-The factory floor is where the end of industry activity happens.
-It is the heart of the factory!
-The English acronym “Mes” means manufacturing execution systems , which are the systems that manage production processes on the factory floor.
-OEE, Overall Equipment Effectiveness , includes as one of the areas to be managed in order to ensure that all resources are operating at their maximum power and capabilities.
-So measuring the OEE of your equipment is how to evaluate if the heartbeat of this heart are beating compassionately.
-In this article , you find a detailed differentiation between the terms!
+The factory floor is where the core activity of the industry takes place.
+It's the heart of the factory!
+The acronym " MES " stands for Manufacturing Execution Systems , which are the systems that manage production processes on the factory floor.
+OEE, or Overall Equipment Effectiveness , is one of the areas to be managed to ensure that all resources are operating at their maximum power and capabilities.
+Therefore, measuring the OEE of your equipment is like assessing whether its heartbeat is beating steadily.
+In this article , you'll find a detailed differentiation between the terms!

 Top 6: Lack of production monitoring in real time